anil-adepu/OpticDisc-Segmentation-with-Mathematical-Morphology/README.md

-# OpticDisc Segmentation using Mathematical Morphology
+# OpticDisc Segmentation with Mathematical Morphology

 **Code for IEEE_06408254 "Automatic Detection of Optic Disc Based on PCA and Mathematical Morphology -- IEEE TRANSACTIONS ON MEDICAL IMAGING, VOL. 32, NO. 4, APRIL 2013"**